 Braising is a low, slow, moist-heat cooking method, and chicken thighs are perfect for it.
 Braising can take place in a skillet on the stove, in a baking pan or in a Dutch oven in the oven.
 Oven Chicken Cacciatore is a great example of a recipe that uses the oven-braising method.

 Slow cooking chicken is an easy, on the counter way to braise.
 For added flavor when cooking in a slow cooker you can brown your chicken thighs (however, that does add time and another step).
-Slow Cooker Thai Chicken Thighs are loaded with Asian flavor from ginger, soy sauce, KRAFT Asian Toasted Sesame Dressing and PLANTERS Creamy Peanut Butter.
+Slow Cooker Thai Chicken Thighs are loaded with Asian flavor from ginger, soy sauce, KRAFT Asian Toasted Sesame Dressing and creamy peanut butter.
 Cooked in a slow cooker without browning, it’s a great example of how much flavor you can get from a slow cooker without browning.
 We have many slow cooker chicken recipes that can make your weeknights so much easier.